icons8/lunacy-docs/docs/editing.md

 <video autoplay="" muted="" loop="" playsinline="" width="auto" poster="/public/shapes-booleansplaceholder.png" height="auto"><source src="/public/shapes-booleans.mp4" type="video/mp4"></video>

 When you apply a Boolean operation, the selected shapes become a Boolean group.
-The figure below shows a view of a Boolean group in the **Objects** panel.
+The figure below shows a view of a Boolean group in the Layer List.
 Note that there is an icon next to one of the shapes.
 It indicates the type of the Boolean operation currently applied.
 By clicking this icon you invoke a menu where you can select another operation.

 ![Boolean group](public/shapes-ellipseunion.png)

-You can select individual shapes within the group through the **Objects** panel or on the canvas.
+You can select individual shapes within the group through the Layer List or on the canvas.
 If necessary, you can move and resize them on the canvas to modify the resulting shape.

 <div class="callout callout--info">
     <p><strong>Tip:</strong> There is no special button or menu option to disassemble a Boolean group.
-But you can do it by dragging shapes out of the group in the <b>Objects</b> list</p>
+But you can do it by dragging shapes out of the group in the <b>Layers</b> list</p>
     <p>For more tips and tricks, click <a href="https://docs.icons8.com/tips/" target="_blank">here</a>.</p>
 </div>